MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Week1.md

 ## Details

-### Activity 1: Joining the MI Slack
-I have set up a [Slack](https://mifish.slack.com/) for the SOF grad program.
-I will send invitations to all registered students to add themselves to this.
-There will be a private channel for each course in the program (data, fishlectures, and scicomm) as well as a #general, #jobs, and #papers group.
-Slack is a communication tool so that students can easily contact each other, collaborate, etc.

-In this activity, explain Slack, its relationship to email, and the purpose of each channel.
-(15 min)

-### Activity 2: Introduction Activity
+### Introduction Activity
 Students pair up with someone they don't know.
 In pairs:

 - Student A: Introduces student B (< 1 min): Name, supervisor, where they did undergrad (and M.Sc) degrees.
-- Student B: Introduces themsleves (< 3 min): Origin story: How did you get INTO research?
+- Student B: Introduces themsleves (< 3 min): How did you get INTO research?
+And a random fact!
 (and vice versa)

 (5 min prep, 10 min per pair)

-### Activity 3: Google Scholar, ORCID, and Zotero
+### Google Scholar, ORCID, and Zotero
 Students will be introduced to each of the above products and will be encouraged to register for them.

 # Lecture Slides